 Organic Apple cider vinegar has an alkalising effect within the body.
 It also helps increase stomach-acid production as it is acidic on contact, but alkalising after digestion.
-You want to choose one which has ‘with Mother’ on the label as it also has strands of proteins, enzymes, and friendly bacteria which are all beneficial to the body.
+Choose one labelled as ‘with Mother’; these include strands of proteins, enzymes, and friendly bacteria which are all beneficial to the body.

 If you are a chocoholic – then ask at your health shop for a raw chocolate bar.
 Dark pure chocolate is usually sugar free and is not as acid forming.

 Exercising for 20 minutes a day can reduce inflammation.
-I always start with walking – aim to get in 10,000 steps a day and include some aerobic exercise to get the heart pumping.
+Start with walking, aiming for 10,000 steps per day and include some aerobic exercise to get the heart pumping.

-Ask at your health shop for powdered organic formulas that contain wheat grass, spirulina, chlorella, alfalfa, broccoli and green foods and take them daily.
+Inflammation remedies can be found at your health shop.
+As for powdered organic formulas that contain wheat grass, spirulina, chlorella, alfalfa, broccoli and green foods and take them daily.

 Turmeric is a great anti-inflammatory spice, you can add to meals, drinks or take as a supplement.